Classic Course: San Diego’s Beloved Coronado Golf Course

 The movie’s provocative tag line: “Too Hot for Words!”

 Funny, because that phrase also quite accurately described the emotions of retired Rear Adm.
 Max Leslie one day that same week, when he attempted to finish a round at the Crown City’s new jewel, the nine-month-old Coronado Golf Course.
+Visit golf holidays direct website to book the best vacations of your life.

 Leslie, a World War II hero at the Battle of Midway, and his playing partner, retired Vice Adm.
 Elliott Buckmaster, who captained the USS Yorktown, which was sunk at Midway, weren’t able to pull rank on a few picnickers who had laid down blankets on the 17th green and 18th tee.
 Gawkers had gathered when word got out that the movie crew had built a temporary dock near the course to film a bayside scene.